 A native of Germany, Vera Stegmann received her PhD in German Studies from Indiana University with a graduate minor in Comparative Literature.
 She also studied music, and she earned a BA and MA in Spanish at the University of Missouri.
 At Lehigh she teaches the full spectrum of advanced German courses –- German language, literature, culture, film, theater, and business.

 Much of her research has focused on Bertolt Brecht, a major playwright, poet, and public intellectual of the twentieth century whose anti-fascist writings forced him into exile during the Nazi regime.
-Professor Stegmann has published a book and numerous articles on the aesthetics of German writers and composers who were persecuted during World War Two.
-Her new research project concentrates on the contemporary period, on postwar and post-wall Germany.
-She traces questions of integration, multiculturalism, and gender relations in modern Germany, as they are represented in the works of immigrant authors, particularly from the Turkish-German community.
+Vera Stegmann has published a book and numerous articles on the aesthetics of German writers and composers who were persecuted during World War Two.
+Her new research project concentrates on postwar and post-wall Germany, an immigrant nation.
+She traces questions of integration, multiculturalism, and contemporary German identity, as they are reflected in the works of transnational authors writing in the German language.

 Selected courses taught: